 Chuck comes from the cow’s shoulder.
-It’s a very flavorful region that can be cut and prepared many ways, but it’s also typically a firmer cut of beef.
+It’s a very flavorful region that can be cut and prepared in many ways, but it’s also typically a firmer cut of beef.
 Due to its versatility and cheap cost, chuck is probably what you’re most familiar with.
 It’s great for any type of cooking!

-The types of cuts you can find for chuck are ground chuck (hamburgers), chuck short ribs, shoulder tender medallions, chuck pot roast, shoulder steak, flat-iron steak and stew meat, amongst others.
+The types of portion cuts you can find for chuck are ground chuck (hamburgers), chuck short ribs, shoulder tender medallions, chuck pot roast, shoulder steak, flat-iron steak and stew meat, amongst others.

 As the name implies, the rib primal cut refers to meat cut from the cow’s ribs and backbone.
 Of the 13 pairs of ribs on a cow, only the last six are classified in this section – the rest are grouped with chuck and short plate!
 Rib cuts are notable for their fatty marbling, tenderness, and distinctive flavor.
 Rib cuts tend to be a little pricier than most and are often better slow-cooked than grilled.

 The round primal region is an inexpensive, lean cut.
 Located near the cow’s hind legs, it’s typically a tough cut of beef.
-Due to the leanness of this cut, it’s important to thoroughly research how to prepare and cook the individual portion cuts of this primal region; sometimes it calls for high heat cooking (like top, bottom and eye round), or slow-cooking (like rump and eye roast).
+Due to the leanness of this cut, it’s important to thoroughly research how to prepare and cook the individual portion cuts of this primal region; sometimes it calls for high heat cooking (like top, bottom and eye round portion cuts), or slow-cooking (like rump and eye roast).

-Round cuts you can expect to find in stores are round steak, eye of round, tip roast, tip steak, top round and bottom round roasts.
+The common round cuts you can expect to find in stores are round steak, eye of round, tip roast, tip steak, top round and bottom round roasts.

 The flank primal cut is located just below the loin.
 This region has no bones, but is flavorful despite its toughness.
 In the past, it was typically the least expensive cut one could find in a store.
 However, as the recent demand for lean meat increased, so did the demand for flank steak – driving its popularity and price up.

-Often grouped with the brisket region, short plate cuts are found near the stomach of the cow.
+Often grouped with the brisket beef region, short plate cuts are found near the stomach of the cow.
 Its location in the cow lends to cheap, tough and fatty cuts of beef.
 This is also where you’ll find your other source of marbled short ribs.

 A barbecue favorite, the brisket cut belongs to a cow’s breast.
-Brisket is known for its fatty, tough texture, but if prepared correctly it can be cooked to melt-in-your-mouth perfection.
+Brisket is known for its fatty, tough texture, but if prepared correctly (low and slow) it can be cooked to melt-in-your-mouth perfection.
 Just be careful when slow cooking – with brisket, there’s a slim margin between juicy and dry!
 That’s why you should always tenderize and marinate this cut before slow cooking to soften it up.

 There’s typically only two cuts of brisket you’ll find widely available: brisket point and brisket flat.
 They are both better slow-cooked, but the flat is distinguished by its leaner quality.